Table of Contents

 4 – Dashmool

 Dashmula is a combination of ten roots (Bilva, Agnimantha, Gambhari, Shyonak, Patala and Shalparni, Prishniparni, Brihati, Kantkari, Gokhru).
-It is extensively used in Ayurveda for treatment of a variety of diseases including inflammation.
+It is extensively used in Ayurveda for the treatment of a variety of diseases including inflammation.

 It has significant antioxidant and anti-inflammatory activity.
 The decoction of Dashmula, is indicated to treat Kapha and Vata disorders.
 It has pain reliving and anti-inflammatory properties.
 It digests the ama, and gives relief in asthma, fever, and pain.
 It is a tonic drug.